 3. Law of Closure

 We seek completeness.
-With shapes that aren’t closed, when parts of a whole picture are missing, our perception fills in the visual gap.
+When shapes that aren’t closed or parts of a picture are missing, our perception fills in the visual gap.
 We see a circle and a square even though neither shape actually exists in the graphic below.

-Without the law of closure we would just see different lines with different lengths, but with the law of closure, we combine the lines into whole shapes.
+Without the law of closure, we would just see different lines with different lengths.
+But the law of closure combines the lines to form whole shapes.

 Using the law of closure can make logos or design elements more interesting.
 A good example is the World Wide Fund For Nature logo, which was designed by Sir Peter Scott in 1961:

 4. Law of Symmetry

 The mind perceives objects as symmetrical, forming around a center point.
 It is perceptually pleasing to divide objects into an even number of symmetrical parts.

 When we see two symmetrical elements that are unconnected, the mind perceptually connects them to form a coherent shape.

 When we look at the image above, we tend to observe three pairs of symmetrical brackets rather than six individual brackets.

 People prefer symmetric appearances over asymmetric ones.
 Alternating columns of images and text, centered sliders, and a three-column list add to the enjoyment of the BootB web design:

 5. Law of Common Fate

 We tend to perceive objects as lines that move along a path.
 We group together objects that have the same trend of motion and are, therefore, on the same path.

-People mentally group together sticks or raised hands pointing somewhere, because of they all point in the same direction.
-You can use this to guide the user’s attention to something (e.g. a signup form, value proposition etc).
+Mentally, people group together sticks or raised hands pointing somewhere because they all point in the same direction.
+In your site design, you can use this to guide the user’s attention to something (e.g. a sign-up form, value proposition, etc).

-For example, if there is an array of dots and half the dots are moving upward while the other half moving downward, we would perceive the upward moving dots and the downward moving dots as two distinct units.
+For example, if there’s an array of dots, and half the dots move upward while the other half move downward, we perceive the upward-moving dots and downward-moving dots as two distinct units.